Who is in our team of the summer?

 UM: I found this one difficult.
 I think Ireland's Jamison Gibson-Park has been class, but if you think of the tactical discipline and repeated accuracy of Wales' gameplan, then Kieran Hardy bossed it.
 England's Jack van Poortvliet has been a revelation and is on our bench.

-CJ: Van Poortvliet looked to the manor born and has leapfrogged Raffi Quirke and Harry Randall in the race to be England's long-term number nine.
+CJ: Van Poortvliet looked to the manner born and has leapfrogged Raffi Quirke and Harry Randall in the race to be England's long-term number nine.

 1. Ellis Genge (England)